myalt2335/Notepad/README.md

 This project is currently unlicensed

 If your reading this, I built using the -g flag.
-If you really want to unbuild the exe, that'll help you.
+(You can tell from installation step 3) If you really want to unbuild the exe, that'll help you.